|

 Leaving My Father's House

-(or the overly critical feminine).
-Three women describe their process,
+the negative mother (or the overly critical feminine).
+Three women describe

-each representing a part of the fairy tale.
-Their stories are heartening
+their process, each representing a part of the fairy tale.
+Their stories

-in their emphasis on the positive in a difficult process of healing
+are heartening in their emphasis on the positive in a difficult process

-the psychic split between feminine and masculine.
-As in all of her
+of healing the psychic split between feminine and masculine.
+As in all

 wiser and inspired.
 Highly recommended for psychology and women's studies